Updated January 2026

 5. Returning a gift

 The University will not normally return a gift which has been accepted in good faith and in compliance with this policy.
-Exceptionally, subsequent events or the subsequent availability of additional information may give rise to the need to review a previous decision to accept a gift, in which circumstance the decision will be reviewed, following thorough and up to date due diligence research, by the Chief of Staff to the Vice-Chancellor’s Office, in conjunction with the Director of Marketing & Communications in the first instance.
+Exceptionally, subsequent events or the subsequent availability of additional information may give rise to the need to review a previous decision to accept a gift, in which circumstance the decision will be reviewed, following thorough and up to date due diligence research, by the Director of Development, in conjunction with the Director of Marketing & Communications in the first instance.
 Final recommendations will be submitted to the University Secretary, taking into account additionally the University’s good reputation and any wider implications, for final approval.

 Back to top